 A year after no-hitter, Giants trade Heston to Mariners

-SAN FRANCISCO (AP) — One year after pitching a no-hitter, right-hander Chris Heston was traded from the San Francisco Giants to the Seattle Mariners on Wednesday for a player to be named.
+SAN FRANCISCO (AP) — Right-hander Chris Heston has been traded from the San Francisco Giants to the Seattle Mariners for a player to be named.

 The Giants did not have a spot for the 28-year-old in their rotation featuring Madison Bumgarner, Johnny Cueto, Jeff Samardzija, Matt Moore and Matt Cain.
 Seattle’s need for additional rotation depth made the Mariners a perfect partner.

 After going 12-11 as a rookie in 2015 and no-hitting the Mets on June 9 that year, Heston spent most of this season in the minors, making just four appearances for San Francisco.
 He went 1-1 with a 10.80 ERA in five innings of relief.

 Heston showed enough as a rookie for Seattle to view him as a worthwhile option for its starting staff.
 The Mariners’ rotation was thinned significantly when they traded Taijuan Walker to Arizona last month in a deal that brought back shortstop Jean Segura.
 Segura filled a crucial hole, but his acquisition came at a significant cost in Walker.